Music Construction Set: Ports

-Electronic Arts ported MCS from the original Apple II version to the Atari 8-bit family, IBM PC, and the Commodore 64.
-The Atari 8-bit and Commodore 64 versions use the multi-channel audio hardware of those systems.
+Electronic Arts ported MCS from the original Apple II version to the Atari 8-bit computers, IBM PC compatibles, and Commodore 64.
+The Atari 8-bit and C64 versions use the multi-channel audio hardware of those systems.

 The IBM PC version allows output audio via the IBM PC Model 5150's cassette port, so 4-voice music can be sent to a stereo system.
 It also takes advantage of the 3-voice sound chip built into the IBM PCjr and Tandy 1000.

 The Apple IIGS version was done by the original programmer, Will Harvey, in 1986.
-This port takes advantage of the built-in Ensoniq wavetable sample-based synthesizer, offering over thirty instruments to choose from (sixteen are digitized and thus realistic sounding), however only two instruments can be selected per song.
+This port takes advantage of the built-in Ensoniq wavetable sample-based synthesizer, offering over thirty instruments to choose from (sixteen are digitized and thus realistic sounding), but only two instruments can be selected per song.
 It supports up to 15 simultaneous voices, stereo audio and MIDI-output.
 A port of Deluxe Music Construction was also written, scheduled to be in stores by late 1987, but never released.

 The version of Music Construction Set for the Atari ST is not a port and shares no source code with the original versions.
 It was written by Richard J. Plom for Intersect Software Corporation under the name The Orchestrator.
 It was acquired from Intersect Software by Electronic Arts and rebranded Music Construction Set in 1987.
 The Atari ST version is the first version to have supported the new MIDI standard, with this computer's built-in MIDI hardware.

 The program was completely redesigned for the Amiga and Macintosh and renamed Deluxe Music Construction Set.
 This version has more features, including lyrics and support for IFF SMUS files.

 Reception

 II Computing listed Music Construction Set third on the magazine's list of top Apple II education software as of late 1985, based on sales and market-share data.
 Music Construction Set sold over a million units.

 Ahoy! stated that despite some limitations, Music Construction Set for the Commodore 64 "will aid both experienced songwriters and dedicated novices alike.
 It's a powerful music processor and a joy to use".
+InfoWorld's Essential Guide to Atari Computers recommended the game among educational software for the Atari 8-bit.